rdumusc/DisplayCluster/doc/RelNotes.md

 * The dcStream library has been moved to a separate project:
   [Deflect](https://github.com/BlueBrain/Deflect).
+* The project has been ported from Qt4 to Qt5
 * Compilation of external dependencies (Deflect, TUIO) has been simplified thanks to the "git subproject" functionality.
 Dependencies are cloned during the CMake configure step and built alongside the project.
 * Rendering of contents is done in QML for a better and simplified UI design.
+* Windows have a title bar which shows the name of the file (or the stream).
 * Windows have customizable action buttons which allow users to close / maximize windows and pause movies from the wall.
 * Windows have dragable borders for reszing them from the wall.